fastify/fastify-dx/UCI.md

 ## `payload`

-Determines the server **data payload** for the component.
-It must be provided as a function and it must be implemented in way that it can run both on the server prior to **server-side rendering** and through an endpoint that can be fetched prior to **client-side route navigation**.
+Determines the **server data function** for the component.
+It must be implemented in way that it can run both on the server prior to **server-side rendering** and through an endpoint that can be fetched prior to **client-side route navigation**.

-A `context` object must be passed to the function, providng access to server methods.
-It must contain references to the Request and Response objects following the convention and semantics of the underlying server used.
-In the case of Fastify, those would be `req` and `reply`.

 </td>
 <td width="600px"><br>